naveensinghrathore/gitdemo1/README.md

 # gitdemo1
 this is my exersice repo
 <br>
-personised especially to learn the git and github in depth
+personised especially to learn the git and github in depth and advance